 In our example we should note the following:

-- The representation of our force maximum requires hypertrophy, technique and neurological adaptations
+- Representing our maximum strength requires hypertrophy, technique, and neurological adaptations.

 - Hypertrophy is efficiently achieved mostly in the total training volume.